designstem/projects/colorblindness/index-06-calculator.md

 1. ~Check if your color schemes is flawed.~
 2. ~Adjust your color scheme, if necessary, and check again.~
+3. ~Write down your insights in your journal.~
-3. ~Present your design in class and be ready to explain your choices.~
+4. ~Present your design in class.
+Be ready to explain your choices.~

 -